-New York State requires doctors to test all children for lead posoning at ages 1 and 2.
+New York State requires doctors to test all children for lead poisoning at ages 1 and 2.
 Only a blood test can tell how much lead is in a child's body.
-The Centers for Desiease Control and Prevention (CDC) determines acceptable blood lead levels in children.
+The Centers for Disease Control and Prevention (CDC) determines acceptable blood lead levels in children.
 Lead poisoning has no initial symptoms but can lead to decreased IQ, learning disabilities, behavioral disorders, and low iron.

 Children between the ages of 9 months and 6 years of age are at greatest risk of exposure to lead because they are apt to put fingers, hands, and toys in their mouths.
 Small children are eye level with window sills where lead paint could be.
 They are at risk for poisoning if they chew on these areas or inhale lead-tainted dust created when windows are opened and closed.
-Children whose families are in the process of remodeling homes build or painted prior to 1978, are also at increased risk for exposure to lead.
-Lear more about how to protect your child from lead poisoning and how a healthy diet an protect your child.
+Children whose families are in the process of remodeling homes built or painted prior to 1978, are also at increased risk for exposure to lead.
+Lear more about how to protect your child from lead poisoning and how a healthy diet can protect your child.
 Learn how to fight lead poisoning with a healthy diet.